Reclaimed Parquet Woodblocks

 We hold over 8000m2 in stock including the following specie:

-We provide a free sample service.
-Send us an image of what you want to replicate.
-We will see what is possible from our stockholding, prepare and apply treatments or washes as required and post them within 2 days, free of charge.
+Send us an image of what you want to replicate or what you want to match.
+We will see what is possible from our stockholding.

 Please quote the image reference code when making an enquiry.
 The reference code can be found by hovering over, or clicking on the image.